ILoveAzure-cloud/ILA-Manifest/README.md

 # "I Love Azure" manifest

-This is the manifest of "I Love Azure" (from now on, "I Love Azure" could be identified simply as ILA).
+This is the manifest of _"I Love Azure"_ (from now on, simplified as ILA).

-It is a public repository with all the information about it.
+Here you can find all the information about this initiative:

 - ## [What is "I Love Azure"](WhatIs.md)
 - ## [Where is "I Love Azure" ?](WhereIs.md)